nus-cs2103-AY2425S1/tp/docs/team/woke02.md

     * Created sequence diagrams for `status` features.
     * Added user stories for the `find` and `status` features.
     * Added use cases for the `find` and `status` features.
-    * Developed an activity diagram for the `status` feature.
+    * Created an activity diagram for the `status` feature.